maksimLeali/graph-a-pet-backend/readme.md

 GraphAPet back-end is *wip* project that I'm developping in my free time.
 It should work as a platform to help people find a pet in their vicinity or to keep track of your pets medication / events / vet appointments.

-This part is the core of the applciation, it manage every user and evry business logic.
+This part is the core of the applciation, it manages every user and every business logic.
-I serve as a skeleton for the app.
+It serve as a skeleton for the app.

+Every action is logged in a file with the extension `.log` and if setted the right way there shoud be 3of htem, one for every layer of the app.

 ## Installation